NikolaBlagojevic/pyrecodes/docs/html/_sources/usage/examples/example_1.rst.txt

 Content
 ```````

 Content section defines the components in and between localities.
 The coordinates of Locality 1 centroids are set to (1, 1).
-The locality contains one BTS and one EPP.
+The locality contains one BTS, representing the communication system, and one EPP, representing the power supply system.
 Two link components of class SuperLink start at Locality 1 and connect to Locality 2 and 3.
 The content of other localities is similarly defined.

 .. toggle::